 The Strand’s restoration has breathed new life into Marietta’s performing arts community, not only by creating a venue for concerts, traveling productions and special events, but also by increasing arts and music programming downtown.

 “There’s something going on at The Strand every day of the year,” says Cassi Costoulas, general manager of the theater from 2008-2017.
-“We do our own programming about two-thirds of the time, plus we book entertainment with promoters and private events for companies and members of the community.
-Last year, we handled between 350 and 400 public and private events.”
+“We do our own programming about two-thirds of the time, plus we book entertainment with promoters and private events for companies and members of the community.”
+Annually, they handle between 350 and 400 public and private events.

 The Strand produces three shows each year, a summer musical, a Christmas review and a show featuring high school students in early summer.
 Last year, it also hosted a silent film festival that was well attended.
 Two event spaces, in addition to the auditorium, offer regular entertainment and have become destinations for locals.
 The Lumiere Lounge, a silent film-themed space on the second floor, seats 35 to 40 people, hosts events like open-mike comedy, open-mike music, and other performances.
 The roof-top terrace showcases live music on Friday and Saturday nights and Sunday afternoons April to October.
 “Both have been very good additions to downtown Marietta,” Costoulas says.
 “We’ve been able to add something that was missing here and it’s been very successful.”

 117 North Park Square